mister-good-deal/awesomeChatRoom/devDoc.md

 - `gulp php_lint` Parse php source files with phpcbf and phpcs linters and show errors

-- `gulp jsdoc` Generate the jsdoc
+- `gulp jsdoc_generation` Generate the jsdoc

-- `gulp phpdoc` Generate the phpdoc
+- `gulp phpdoc_generation` Generate the phpdoc

-- `gulp push_jsdoc` Add commit and push the jsdoc on git gh-pages branch
+- `gulp git_js_doc` Add commit and push the jsdoc on git gh-pages branch

-- `gulp push_phpdoc` Add commit and push the phpdoc on git gh-pages branch
+- `gulp git_php_doc` Add commit and push the phpdoc on git gh-pages branc

+- `gulp jsDoc` Combination of jsdoc_generation and git_js_doc

-- `gulp doc` Generate the jsdoc and the phpdoc
+- `gulp phpDoc` Combination of phpdoc_generation and git_php_doc

 - `gulp push_doc` Add commit and push the phpdoc and the jsdoc on git gh-pages branch

+- `gulp doc` Generate the jsdoc and the phpdoc and push it on git gh-pages branch

+- `gulp deploy_static` Process tasks before deploying the static folder on the production server

+- `gulp deploy_php` Process tasks before deploying the php folder on the production server

+- `gulp deploy` Combination of deploy_static and deploy_php

 - `gulp watch`  Wait from any change in /static/less directory and run `gulp build_less` on change